| | |

 Skillet Chicken Pot Pie Bake

 I started making this when I wanted comfort food but didn’t want to deal with pie crust.
-It’s like a deconstructed chicken pot pie, but faster and honestly a little more fun to eat.
+This dish makes chicken pot pie approachable and quick, like a deconstructed version, but faster and, honestly, a little more fun to eat.
 Plus, it reheats like a dream, so leftovers won’t go to waste.

 Recipe Tips

 Use rotisserie chicken: Shredded rotisserie chicken adds a rich, savory flavor and cuts down on prep time.
-Just pull it apart with your hands or forks and it’s ready to go.
+Just pull it apart with your hands or forks, and it’s ready to go—just like a classic chicken pot pie filling.

 Don’t overcook the biscuits: Keep an eye on the skillet in the last few minutes — once the biscuits are golden brown on top and the filling is bubbling, it’s done.
-Overbaking can dry them out.
+Overbaking can dry them out, so your chicken pot pie should be perfectly moist.

-Ingredient Swaps: No chicken ?
+Ingredient Swaps: No chicken?
 Use shredded turkey or a plant-based alternative.
-No almond milk ?
+No almond milk?
 Any milk works — oat, dairy, or whatever you have.
-Gluten-free ?
+Gluten-free?
 Use gluten-free flour and biscuits to keep it GF.
-Add more veggies ?
+Add more veggies?
 Mushrooms, green beans, or spinach are great additions.
-Make your own biscuits ?
-Use a homemade biscuit dough or puff pastry on top.
+Make your own biscuits?
+Use a homemade biscuit dough or puff pastry on top to give your pot pie a personal touch.

 More Dinner Recipes: